learn-co-curriculum/react-hooks-create-react-app/README.md

 #### Other Tools For Creating React Apps

 While Create React App is a great choice for your projects at Flatiron, there are some excellent alternatives that might make sense for other projects you build later on.
-The [React Docs](https://reactjs.org/docs/create-a-new-react-app.html) list a few of the most popular ones.
+The [React Docs][react-docs-create] list a few of the most popular ones.
 A couple of highlights:

 - **Gatsby**: a static-site generator that turns your application into separate pages by building HTML files from JSX components.
-It's a popular choice for personal blogs, including Dan Abramov's [overreacted](https://github.com/gaearon/overreacted.io)
+It's a popular choice for personal blogs, including Dan Abramov's [overreacted][]
 - **Next.js**: a framework for creating static and server-side generated React applications.
-Read more about the differences between Client-Side Rendering and Server-Side Rendering [here](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).
+Read more about the differences between Client-Side Rendering and Server-Side Rendering
+  [here][csr-ssr].

 #### Conclusion